Daniel-KM/Omeka-S-module-BulkImportFiles/README.md

 ### Configuration

-The mapping of each media type (`image/jpg`, `image/png`, `application/pdf`) is managed via items with the resource template `Bulk import files`, that is an empty template created by the module.
+The mapping of each media type (`image/jpg`, `image/png`, `application/pdf`) is managed via the files inside the folder `data/mapping`.

-So the first thing to do is to create private items will all the needed properties.
+So the first thing to do is to create mappings will all the needed elements.

 For example, for the `JPG` format, the values are the one that are exposed via the following xml paths (`xmp` is xml and provides all `iptc` and `exif` metadata):

 ```
-dcterms:title = image/jpeg
+media_type = image/jpeg
 dcterms:title = /x:xmpmeta/rdf:RDF/rdf:Description/@xmp:Label
 dcterms:description = /x:xmpmeta/rdf:RDF/rdf:Description/@xmp:Caption
 dcterms:created = /x:xmpmeta/rdf:RDF/rdf:Description/@xmp:CreateDate